MakieOrg/Makie.jl/docs/explanations/conversion_pipeline.md

 ### Argument Conversions

 When calling a plot function, e.g. `scatter!(axis_or_scene, args...)` a new plot object is constructed.
-The plot object keeps track of the input arguments in `plot.args`, promoting them to observables if need be.
+The plot object keeps track of the original input arguments converted to Observables in `plot.args`.
-It also keeps track of a type normalized set of inputs in `plot.converted` which are generated from `plot.args` using various `convert_arguments()` functions.
+Those input arguments are then converted via `convert_arguments` and stored in `plot.converted`.
-Generally speaking these functions either dispatch on the plot type or the result of `conversion_trait(PlotType, args...)`, i.e. `convert_arguments(type_or_traint, args...)`.
+Generally speaking these methods either dispatch on the plot type or the result of `conversion_trait(PlotType, args...)`, i.e. `convert_arguments(type_or_traint, args...)`.
 They are expected to generalize and simplify the structure of data given to a plot while leaving the numeric type as either a Float32 or Float64 as appropriate.

 ### Transformation Objects